 This course has multiple delivery options to fit our customers’ individual needs.
 Click the tabs below for more information on each option.

-Our Virtual Live Training classes are conducted through an online platform by one of our subject matter experts in one or more sessions.
+In-Person Training consists of public classes conducted by one of our subject matter experts at one of our designated locations in one or more consecutive days.

 Those who benefit most from this course are people in reliability and maintenance, regardless of the organizational department.
 It is especially useful for staff assigned to develop a reliability department.
 Past participants include reliability engineers and technicians, quality, maintenance, process and design engineers, as well as the managers of each of these departments.

 The objective of this course is to provide the participants with the knowledge and skills to be able to review equipment designs and controls, predict, estimate and apportion resources for equipment and understand failure modes and effects analysis.
 The course also includes understanding all aspects of reliability testing, evaluating field failures, mathematical modeling and the human factors affecting reliability.
 The goal is to help the participants prepare themselves to pass the ASQ – CRE exam.
 Exam applications are obtained through ASQ and must be completed and approved on or before the ASQ application deadlines.

 - Risk Management